ELIZABETH WONG'S NEW PRODUCTIONS, PUBLICATIONS, WORKSHOPS & READINGS

 MORE FROM DRAMATIC PUBLISHING

-PERFECT FINALE FOR YOUR SHOW ABOUT BULLIES
+PERFECT FINALE FOR YOUR SHOW ABOUT BULLIES, and how to stop them!

 Looking for a short timely play requiring a large cast?